MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
 Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician and writer, is recognized as the first computer programmer for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine, in the mid-1800s.
-Despite the technology of the time, her notes on the engine include the first algorithm intended to be processed by a machine.
-This was way before the actual invention of modern computers!
-Quite a curious leap of foresight, isn't it?
+Lady Ada Lovelace, an English mathematician and writer, is recognized as the first computer programmer.
+She worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+In her notes, she described an algorithm intended to be processed by this machine.
+Her work on the engine, including her concept of looping, is what earned her the credit.
+Interestingly, this was all in the mid-1800s, more than a century before the development of the modern computer!